Jubo-Xu/Benchmarking-based-on-MoveIT2/README.md

 ```bash
 ros2 run hello_moveit hello_moveit --ros-args -r __node:=hello_moveit -- <testcase>
 ```
-11. Follow the instruction on this terminal and generate the plan and execute it by cliking **Next** button below
+11. Follow the instruction on the terminal to generate the plan and execute it by cliking **Next** button at the bottom left corner in RViz